 Ideally there would be transparent supply chains so that soya grown unsustainably could be identified.
 There are initiatives such as the Round Table for Responsible Soy but the big problem with these schemes is that they suffer from the same issue as the moratorium: because they are piecemeal, they can just cause things to be shifted around.
 However, they may well be better than nothing.

 The atmosphere which surrounds the fruit is controlled.
 It’s know as MAP – Modified Atmosphere Packaging.
 The composition of the gas depends on the product but it is often a mixture of nitrogen, oxygen and carbon dioxide.
-Whether the amount of carbon dioxide released when you open your pack of apples is significant in the larger scheme of things we don’t know.
+Whether the amount of carbon dioxide released is significant in the larger scheme of things we don’t know.
 We unable to uncover much more about this practice but the Speciality Gas Market Manager for Praxair says:-

 The gas for MAP processes needs to be carefully selected to meet the process needs of the foods to be preserved.
 An experienced supplier can help you choose the right gas blend for your product and process, determine the amount needed per package and can guide you regarding surrounding considerations as you choose the appropriate gas supply and gas delivery system that will help you be successful in your food preservation and protection processes.